 Being a bit of a foodie meant that a big part of our trip to Vietnam was for the cuisine.
 Fresh, zingy flavours bursting onto the taste-buds combined with mouth-watering herbs and the warmth of South East Asian spices was such a lure.

 The Red Bridge Cooking School kept cropping up during our research so we booked ourselves on a half-day cooking class hoping to glean tips to help us recreate those tantalising flavours when we returned home.
 We were so glad we did – it was a mouth-watering highlight of our week in Hoi An.

-Our group met at 11am at Hai Café in the old town where we enjoyed a traditional Hoi An coffee; strong, black and sweetened with condensed milk, before splitting into groups of around 5-6 and walking the short way to market.
+Our group met at 11am at Hai Café in the old town where we enjoyed a traditional Hoi An coffee.
+Strong, black and sweetened with condensed milk.
+We then split into groups of around 5-6 and walked the short way to market.
 I could have spent hours wandering around soaking up market life but we had shopping to do and a meal to cook.